Nature's Remedies for Stress and Fatigue

 (Watkins Publishing)

-Paperback £14.00.
+Paperback £14.99.

 In recent years there has been a groundswell of interest in spending time in nature as well as using plant medicine in the home, as our grandmothers did.

-This book is all about herbs which you can grow in your garden, the weeds which you will not want to throw out, wild plants of the hedgerows and culinary herbs in your kitchen cupboards.
+Jo’s book is all about the herbs which you can grow in your garden, the weeds which you will not want to throw out, wild plants of the hedgerows and culinary herbs in your kitchen cupboards.
 It is packed with recipes such as Menopause Tea, Horse Chestnut Gel and Brain Spice Condiments, and chapters include Nourishing Your Adrenals, Herbs for the Heart and Muscles and Joints.

 Read the first chapter of the book here…